 If a role, user, or group is not listed in the Selected box, select it in the Available box and select the Add button to add it to the Selected box first, then assign the permissions accordingly.

-You can make use of the Search box to search for the required roles, users, and groups in the Available or Selected box: type the text of the principal names you want to search for and the principals containing the matched text will be listed.
-After typing text in the Search box, you can select that appears in the box to specify the following search options: Highlight All, Match Case, and Match Whole Word.
+You can make use of the Search box to search for the required roles, users, and groups in the Available or Selected box: type the text of the principal names you want to search for, and Server lists the principals containing the matched text.
+After typing text in the Search box, you can select in the box to specify the following search options: Highlight All, Match Case, and Match Whole Word.
 To cancel the search operation, clear the text or select .

 - To remove all the enabled permissions from a role, user, or group, first select it in the Selected table, then select .
-The role, user, or group will be added back to the Available box with no permissions.
+Server moves the role, user, or group back to the Available box with no permissions.

 To remove permissions for all roles, users, and groups on the resource, clear Enable Setting Permissions.

-After you have set permissions for a parent folder, any new resources and subfolders created in that folder will inherit the same permissions.
+After you have set permissions for a parent folder, any new resources and subfolders in that folder will inherit the same permissions.
 If you do not want them to inherit these permissions, you can enable their user permissions and set their permissions separately.
-Resources and folders will inherit permissions from their parent folder if their user permissions are not enabled.
+Resources and folders will inherit permissions from their parent folder if you don't enable their user permissions.

 - You may need more than one permission to complete a task.
 For example, you must have both the Visible and Read permissions to view the properties of a report.